Exeter incident: Norman Muscarello

 After reaching Kensington, a few miles outside Exeter, Muscarello noticed five flashing bright red lights in the distance, which he initially believed to be the lights of a police car or fire engine.
 As he drew nearer, he was startled to see the lights were hovering in the air just above the trees and illuminating a nearby field and two houses in brilliant red light.
 One house belonged to the Dining family, who were not at home at the time, the other to a family named Russell.
 Muscarello estimated the object to be 80 to 90 ft in diameter.
 He became terrified as the object, which made absolutely no sound, began to move steadily towards him.
 Panicking, he dived into a ditch beside the road.
 The lights then changed direction and hovered over the Dining farmhouse; Muscarello ran to the Russell's house, pounded on the door and yelled for help, but no one answered (the Russells later stated they heard Muscarello at the door, but were too frightened to open it).
 The object then moved away and disappeared over the trees of the nearby woods.
 Seeing the headlights of an approaching car, Muscarello ran into the road and forced it to stop.
 The couple in the car drove the frightened youth to the Exeter police station.

 At the police station, Muscarello, pale and visibly shaken, told his story to officer Reginald Toland, who worked the night desk.
 Toland knew Muscarello, and was impressed by his obvious fear and genuinely agitated state.
-Toland radioed police officer Eugene Bertrand Jr., who earlier in the evening had passed a frightened woman sitting in her car on NH 108.
+Toland radioed police officer Eugene Bertrand Jr., who earlier in the evening had passed a frightened woman sitting in her car on New Hampshire Route 108.
 When Bertrand stopped to ask if she had a problem, the woman told him that a "huge object with flashing red lights" had followed her car from Epping to Exeter, a distance of about 12 mi and hovered over the car before flying away.
 Bertrand considered her a "kook", but did stay with her for several minutes until she had calmed down and was ready to resume her drive.

 After arriving at the police station and hearing Muscarello's similar story, Bertrand decided to drive to the Dining farm with Muscarello to investigate the field where he had seen the lights.